pgaudit/set_user/README.md

 ```
 # Add set_user to any existing list
 shared_preload_libraries = 'set_user'
-# The following lines are only required to turn off the
+# The following lines are only required to modify the
 # blocking of each respective command if desired
 set_user.block_alter_system = off       #defaults to "on"
 set_user.block_copy_program = off       #defaults to "on"
 set_user.block_log_statement = off      #defaults to "on"
+set_user.block_superuser = on           #defaults to "off"
 ```

 Finally, restart PostgreSQL (method may vary):